icsoftsteve/DeskAppTrack-SDK/README.md

 Requirement
 ------------

-* Mac OS X 10.6 or above.
+* Mac OS X 10.7 or above.
-* Xcode 4.4 or above.
+* Xcode 4.6 or above.

-Introduction
+Quickstart
 -----------------------------------------------------

-The Deskapptrack Analytics Service enables you to track the user behavior, and show the analytics information on Deskapptrack portal, help you learn how, when, where and by what kind of audience your application is used.
+The SDK enables you to track software and user behavior.
 It's designed to be easy to setup complete .

 The downloaded archive should include the following files: